Sneglium/Always-Greener/README.md

 #### Grassland Biome

-New decorations for grasslands
+New decorations for grasslands including clover, large sage patches, and edible field mushrooms, as well as a marshy sub-biome with rushes, reeds, and pools of water.

  - *Grassland Overhaul* (`awg.load_module_grassland`): Enable or disable the grassland biome overhaul.
+ - *Grassland Sub-Biome: Marsh* (`awg.grassland_marsh`): Enable or disable the marsh sub-biome for grasslands.
+Depends on the grassland biome overhaul.

 ## Licensing
 ```
 Always Greener (etcetera) (c) 2024 Hagatha (Sneglium)

-License of code & data files (*.lua, *.conf, *.txt, *.html): Apache-2.0
+License of code & data files (*.lua, *.conf, *.txt): Apache-2.0
 https://www.apache.org/licenses/LICENSE-2.0.txt
 see LICENSING/code.LICENSE